rumspeed/post-call-to-action/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

 Increase online conversions with a "Call to Action" bar at the bottom of your blog posts.
 Customize the button text and colors.
-It's that simple.

 == Description ==